loicgreffier/spring-boot-kafka-quickstarts/kafka-producer-quickstarts/kafka-producer-avro-generic/README.md

-# Producer Transactional
+# Producer Avro Generic

 This module demonstrates:

 - The use of the Kafka Clients producer DSL.
-- The use of Kafka transactions.
+- The use of Apache Avro and generic records.
 - The use of unit tests with a Mock producer.

-This module produces <String,String> transactional records to two topics named FIRST_STRING_TOPIC and SECOND_STRING_TOPIC.
+This module produces <String, KafkaPerson> records to a topic named PERSON_TOPIC.

 ## Requirements